Fortified Area of Silesia: Second stage

 The second stage began in 1936, when the Poles completed the point of defence in Bobrowniki, together with barracks.
 In that year, construction crews activities were concentrated on the so-called Bytom wedge - German territory around the city of Beuthen, which was surrounded from east, south and north by Poland.
-In 1936 the strongest point of defence was located in the settlement of Lagiewniki.
+In 1936 the strongest point of defence was located in the settlement of Łagiewniki.
 It was connected with additional, smaller points - Kamień, Brzeziny and Maciejowice, which created a continuous line of defence.

 In 1937 the Poles began construction of fortifications in the city of Ruda Śląska, creating points of defence Godula, Nowy Bytom and Radoszowy.
 Barracks were built as well as munitions depots and guardrooms.

 Simultaneously to concrete constructions, Polish Army was carrying out hydrotechnological works.
 Between 1935 and 1937, on the northern wing of the area, along the Brynica, a set of dams, ponds, swamps and canals was created, whose purpose was to stop the advance of German armored units.
 This line stretched from Piekary Śląskie to Świerklaniec near Tarnowskie Góry.